AadishreeSrivastava/LiveWeatherApp/README.md

 # LiveWeatherApp

-Retrieves real-time weather data from user-specified as well as standard locations globally.
+Retrieves real-time weather data(Temperature, Humidity and Wind speed) from user-specified locations as well as standard locations globally by default.
 Utilises API integrations to dynamically fetch and display 15+ real-time weather metrics.
 Deploys HTML, CSS, JavaScript, and Bootstrap for visually engaging, cross-device user-friendly frontend.